romin771/Playwright/README.md

 ## Introduction

-Welcome to my Playwright and Pytest-based Test Automation Project README!
-This is a small project I've created to showcase my knowledge of Playwright and the structured test architecture with a focus on the Page Object Model (POM).
+Hey there, I put together a fun project in just two days to show how I structure test automation using the Page Object Model and make the most of Pytest.
 ## Project Description

 This small project covers four straightforward test cases, each representing a specific scenario.
 Click on a scenario to see its details: